 Welcomed by the markets, this partnership is fully in line the strategy of the Group which has been developed with the knowledge that post crisis the IT sector will be focused on two areas - more and more industrialised traditional IT and specific and creative IT solutions that deliver added value.
 In the area of traditional IT, the new company will benefit from a wider European outsourcing platform, ideally positioning it to provide cloud computing services.

-It will also benefit from joint investment of EUR 100 million from Atos Origin and Siemens for Research & Development to create new critical IT solutions, an area in which Atos Origin is already a leader.
+a leader.